 Columbia, MD dentist Dr. Sahil Goyal offers a wide range of options for replacing missing teeth.
-Dental implants and dentures are some of the most popular dental restorations.
+Dental implants and dentures are some of the most popular dental restorations for patients missing an arch of teeth.
 However, when comparing removable dentures to permanent implants, implants often provide the best long-term results.
 Learn more about these restorative missing teeth solutions below.

-Dental implants are titanium posts that are surgically implanted into the jawbone.
+Dental implants are titanium posts that dentists surgically implant into the jawbone.
 The titanium implants will fuse with the surrounding bone to create a durable and permanent restoration.
 Implants offer many advantages over removable dentures.
-Dental implants do not come with dietary restrictions and do not move around in the mouth.
+Dental implants do not come with dietary restrictions and will help hold a denture firmly in place.
+This way, it will not move around in the mouth.

-Not only can implants support dentures, but they will also act as a replacement tooth root to stimulate the jaw bone and prevent further bone loss.
+Not only can implants support dentures, but they will also act as a replacement tooth root.
+This will help to stimulate the jaw bone and prevent further bone loss.
 Dental implants look, function, and feel just like natural teeth.
-If you care for your implant-retained dentures, with good oral hygiene and biannual dental visits, they can last forever.
+If you care for your implant-retained dentures with good oral hygiene and biannual dental visits, they can last forever.

 A denture is a removable prosthesis that replaces an entire arch of missing teeth.
 When compared to dental implants, dentures cost significantly less.
-Dentures require a minimum of four visits and the denture process can be completed in three to six weeks, a faster treatment time than implants.
+Dentures require a minimum of four visits.
+We can complete the denture process in three to six weeks, a faster treatment time than implants.

 On the other hand, removable dentures come with many disadvantages.
 Dentures can move around in the mouth and fall out.
+This can be especially bad if they do not fit properly.
 Because of this, patients are unable to eat certain chewy foods.
-A messy adhesive is often required to try to stabilize removable dentures.
+Patients usually require a messy adhesive to stabilize removable dentures.